SWaTEval/evaluation-data/README.md

 # Evaluation Data

-The data contained in the `processed` and `raw` folders is based on:
+The data contained in the  `raw` folders is based on:

 > Yandrapally, R., Stocco, A., and Mesbah, A. (2020).
 Near- duplicate detection in web app model inference.
 In